genai-latex-proofreader/genai-latex-proofreader/README.md

 In more detail, the generated proofreading report contains the original paper under review, with a list of suggestions attached to the beginning of each section.
 For each section, feedback is created from the perspective of different proofreading personas.
 For example, when writing a paper, these could be "Domain expert", "English language expert" and "Book editor".
-However, the personas could also include additional personas such as "Statistical reviewer", "LaTeX specialist" or "Inclusive language expert" depending on the topic of the paper.
+However, the personas could also include additional personas such as "Statistical reviewer", "LaTeX specialist" or "Inclusive language expert" etc depending on the topic of the paper.

 Here "proofreading" should be interpreted broadly.
-While current large language models (LLMs) have an understanding of logic, mathematics and physics, LLMs should not be trusted for any serious proofreading of scientific results.
+While current large language models (LLMs) have an understanding of logic, mathematics and physics, LLMs should not be trusted for serious proofreading of scientific results.
 Thus, any suggestions should be evaluated critically.
+On the other hand, for authors familiar with a topic, the generated report can be used to gauge how deeply a LLM can reason about the paper under review.

 GenAI LaTeX Proofreader requires a subscription to the [Anthropic API](https://www.anthropic.com).